TianYu-00/SE-Events-Platform/Note_Planning.md

 # SOME TODO LIST (Optional):
 - Add clickable tags that redirect to the events page with a query parameter search=tag, automatically searching for events that has the same tag.
+- Add Clerk Webhook to assign user role on registration

 # TODO